 One year warranty

-The Klipsch fit is pretty unique.
-It has oval-shaped tips.
+The Klipsch fit is pretty unique; it has oval-shaped tips.
 And the buds on this particular model went so deep into my ear canals that I could taste them.
 Tastes like chicken.
-But it feels secure.
-The cable is not detachable.
-However, it has a mic and remote, which is unusual for a headphone of this caliber.
+But it feels secure and the sound isolation is on par with brands like Shure.
+The cable seems super durable and well insulated, and it really adds to the high quality feel of the design.
+Although the cable isn’t detachable, it does come with a mic and remote.

 SOUND – Klipsch Reference X20i In-Ear Headphone Review